-Joyce: Because I believe that the gay community has internalized that child molesting myth.
-You know.
+JH: Because I believe that the gay community has internalized that child molesting myth.
+You know?
 It really is.
 And I think that we have to get that monkey off our backs.
-These young people are a part of our community.
+These young people are part of our community.
 And we can’t deny that.

 So I go back there.
 I never thought that I would live to see something like this.
 A group of gay kids playing spin the bottle.
 And I was… I almost cried, I mean, because I was so moved by it, you know, and remembering how hard it was for me.
 And I just, you know, my god… I said to them, “I want you to know what I think is going on here is so beautiful.”

 JH: Because I could have never imagined it.
 They weren’t lonely.
 They were laughing.
 They were having a good time.
 And it wasn’t like… It was very affectionate stuff.
 It wasn’t, you know, hot heavy sex or anything like that.
 It was affectionate.
 There was a real closeness and friendship.
 And it was fun.
 They were having fun.
 I didn’t have fun when I was a kid.
 And the realization that they’re just like any other group of kids and if you leave them alone they’re curious.

 And I explained that to them.
 I said, “I want you to know that while I’m going to ask you to stop this because you’re in an agency and it’s really not the appropriate place, I want you to know there’s nothing wrong with what you’re doing.”
 And they all smiled and they said, “Aw, alright.”
 You know, but, I mean, it was never… nowhere in my wildest imagination that a group of kids could get together, you know, to do that.

 EM: Did you feel that you’d accomplished your goal?